chringel21/chringel.dev/content/blog/2023/prototyping-a-network-analysis-app/index.md

 Here's the work flow I came up with:

-{% image "./isochrone_process.png", "Isochrone processing chain" %}
+{% imagenjk "./isochrone_process.png", "Isochrone processing chain" %}

 1. The unprocessed "raw" geometries resulting from multiple calls to Graphhopper's Isochrone API are sent to the frontend.
 2. The geometries are [smoothed](http://turfjs.org/docs/#polygonSmooth), for better visual representation